fako/writing/main/characters/tera.md

 This world is familiar to these people as it mostly resembles the world they know, but at the same time completely alien, because they don't fulfill any role in the society where they end up.
 Some people adjust to this new scenario and start a new life, but most are completely lost, unable to cope and oppose this new world violently in the hope to overthrow and change the world in their advantage.
-They become part of the group of Barbarians.
+They become part of the group of Savages.

 The downside to Tera's power is that creating a world is so complex that she can't possibly control everything.
 She regularly has found that worlds she tried to create have turned out differently than she imagined.